Pazopanib (Votrient®) is used to treat a type of kidney cancer, called renal cell carcinoma, when it has spread outside of the kidney.

 You should also tell them if any existing breathing problems get worse.
 You may have tests to check your lungs.

-Wounds often take longer to heal while you're having treatment with pazopanib.
-If you need an operation, your doctor will tell you to stop taking pazopanib before it and for a few weeks afterwards.
+Wounds may take longer to heal while you are having treatment with pazopanib.
+If you need an operation, your doctor will tell you to stop taking pazopanib before it, and for a few weeks afterwards.
 You may also need to stop taking pazopanib for a few days if you are having dental treatment.
 Talk to your doctor if you need to have surgery or dental treatment.

 Effects on the heart

 Pazopanib can increase the risk of having a stroke.
-Signs of a stroke include:
+It is important to be aware of the possible signs of stroke such as:

-- weakness or numbness in one or both of your arms
+- Sudden blurred vision or loss of sight in one or both eyes.

 If you or someone you know notices you have any of these symptoms, you should tell a doctor immediately.